JPac45/Creating-VMs-within-Azure/README.md

 - Give the VM a name
 - Select the region (it should be the same as the resource group)
 - Select Windows 10 under Image
+- Choose Standard size
-- Click Review + Create
+- Create username and password; and confirm password
 - Click Create once validation is passed
 Resource Group is successfully created.</b>
 <p>